sn-amil/sn-amil/Emojies_(Icons)_for_Github.md

 > 🇦🇿 **Location:** Azerbaijan <br>
 >
 > ℹ️ **Description:** This Emojies (İcons) are arranged according to the meaning of the words for README.md (Markdown file).
->                     View icons codes: https://gist.github.com/rxaviers/7360908 or edit this .md file.
+>                     All Emojies codes: https://gist.github.com/rxaviers/7360908 or edit this .md file.
 >                     and for other creative readme profiles: https://github.com/coderjojo/creative-profile-readme <br>

 &nbsp;